Backend Security: Beyond the Basics

 File Upload Security

-File uploads are a security nightmare.
-Here's how I handle them:
+File uploads are always a headache for security.
+Here is how I handle them:

 import crypto from 'crypto';